 If you work in a blue collar job, you can’t afford to get injured.
 If you work in a corporate environment, you will look like a ruffian if you come into work with a black eye.
 All are legit reasons to employ a different approach to grappling.
 But, are they good enough to justify quitting BJJ?

 If there’s one reason to give up on Jiu-Jitsu that is beyond reasonable it is because of injuries.
 Let’s make it clear, we’re not talking about a tweaked finger or a pulled muscle or two.
 Albeit not huge, BJJ has a rate of serious injuries that’s probably higher than we’d like to.

 Many potential NFL, NBA and MLB stars were sidetracked by injuries.
 There is always a risk for injury in BJJ and some practitioners are just more prone to it.
-Usually it is the people that has given BJJ a go several times after an injury.
+Usually, it is the people that have given BJJ ago several times after an injury.
 A bad back, knee, or arm can certainly get in the way.
 For some, their bodies just can’t handle the grind.
 And this is as legit as it comes in terms of reasons for quitting BJJ.

-Everything is cool, until people start sweating.
-The first time a foreign bead of sweat lands in the ear or a sweat soaked Gi suffocates the face could also be the last time for someone.
+Everything is cool until people start sweating.
+The first time a foreign bead of sweat glands in the ear or a sweat-soaked Gi suffocates the face could also be the last time for someone.
 A germaphobe is not too different than the rational person.
 Why would you want to roll around on the ground with another dirty, sweaty human being in weird looking pajamas?
 Or worse, with nothing but a pair of broad shorts on?

-Benefits of sticking with BJJ ?
+Benefits of sticking with BJJ?
 They’ll give the weekend warrior one real long term focus in life.
-Probability of them actually sticking with it?
+Is probability of them actually sticking with it?
 Less than a white belt has of submitting the instructor on their first day.
 Regrettably.